Boyfriend named 'person of interest' after returning from cross-country trip without missing girlfriend

 Police say her family filed a missing persons report on September 1st, 10 days after Laundrie returned home solo to his parents home, where he also lived with Petito.
 The FBI and the Suffolk County Police Department are also assisting in the investigation.

 Petito's father, Joseph Petito, is frustrated with the lack of cooperation from Laundrie. ""Last time I checked, their child was home.
 My child is nowhere to be found, and nor are we able to ask questions about how that came to be.
-So I'm going to go on a limb here and say it's not as difficult," says Laundrie.
+So I'm going to go on a limb here and say it's not as difficult," says Petito.
 "Everyone that's watching this, all your viewers, I'm going directly to you, I beg you to share it, retweet it, put it on your instagram, put it on Facebook, talk about it on TikTok, talk about it on YouTube, get it out there, you know, so the more people that see it the better."